kenalvares/space-invaders/README.md

 ## Rules & Controls
 1. LEFT & RIGHT arrow keys to move the rocket sideways
-2. SPACE bar to fire bullets
+2. SPACE bar to fire bullets.
-You start the game with 20 bullets and 6 enemies.
-The enemies scroll sideways and when they touch a side wall, they move closer to you.
-Your goal is to shoot them.
-If they reach the bottom of the screen or if you run out of bullets, it's Game Over!
+3. You start the game with 20 bullets and 6 enemies.
+4. The enemies scroll sideways and when they touch a side wall, they move closer to you.
+5. Your goal is to shoot them.
+6. If they reach the bottom of the screen or if you run out of bullets, it's Game Over!

 Have fun.